-The decision by the Western Australian State government cease Emergency to directions in November 2022 was met with releif, as well as some caution.
+The decision by the Western Australian government to cease State Emergency directions in November 2022 was met with releif, as well as some caution.
 Despite the change, the impact of COVID-19 continued to be felt in communities, particularly regarding issues such as access to supplies, vaccine hesitancy, health concerns, and economic recovery for businesses.